-If there is no suitable person to be a Deputy the Court of Protection has a panel of pre-approved solicitors who are qualified to act as deputies.
-We are very experienced in dealing with such cases and with the Court of Protection.
+If there is no suitable person to be a Deputy, there is a panel of pre-approved solicitors who are qualified to act as deputies.
+We have extensive experience in dealing with such cases and the Court of Protection.

-The Court of Protection also has the authority to decide disputes surrounding Lasting Powers of Attorney/Enduring Powers of Attorney; they can also approve a Statutory Will for a vulnerable person.
+The Court of Protection also has the authority to decide disputes surrounding Lasting and Enduring Powers of Attorney, and can also approve a Statutory Will for a vulnerable person.

 With offices in Leeds, Sheffield and York, we can offer our Court of Protection services either on a face-to-face basis, by post or email.